St. Louis Park's Nadia Mohamed is 1st Somali-American to be elected mayor in U.S.

 Approximately 59% of voters voted for Mohammed as their first choice for mayor, defeating Dale A. Anderson.

-"I have no words tonight other than thank you!
-Thank you St. Louis Park for placing your trust and faith in me," Mohamed said on social media.
+"I am deeply grateful to everyone who took the time to vote today and over the last six weeks," she said.
+"This election is momentous and I am truly grateful for the opportunity to lead our great city."

+Mohamed says she ran her campaign on a promise to represent everyone in the city, prioritize future homeowners and "deliver accountability and transparency back to the community."

 Her family immigrated there when she was just 10.
-She's served as a council member since 2020.
+She's served as a council member in the city since 2020.

+"Remember, this is a milestone, not the destination.
+There is more to do, and more to come!
+It has been the honor of a lifetime to serve as your city council member, and I cannot wait to serve as your mayor," she said.

+According to Mohamed's campaign team, she earned endorsements from many state and city leaders, including current Mayor Jake Spano and Lt.
+Gov. Peggy Flanagan.

 Follow the latest results and major storylines for election night here, or check out full results at WCCO's Election Results page.